 At the event the students do activities learning mechanical, electrical, software and leadership skills.
 Activities range from candy dispensers, wooden catapults, altoid tin flashlights and learning how to design a website.
 We have a question and answer panel during the events for the attendees to interact and connect with female engineers.
-We host the event at UMass Lowell in there makerspace, which is 102 Falmouth Hall.
+We host the event at UMass Lowell in their makerspace (Falmouth 102).

 During the expo there are many activities for the students to do besides presenting to the judges.
-We have station we the students can drive our robot, Lego free build, face painting and build marshmallow bridges.
+We have stations where the students can drive our robot, build with LEGO, do face painting and build marshmallow bridges or electronic projects.

-We plan on growing both of out FLL and FLL Jr. programs to all of our local elementary and middle schools in the upcoming year.
+We plan to help grow both FLL and FLL Jr. programs in our local elementary and middle schools.

 We’ve noticed that it can be challenging for local immigrant and refugee students to access engineering electives and activities while adjusting to a new country, language, and lifestyle.
 We have held an after-school event for those students, helping them assemble and solder parts to make an Altoid tin flashlight.

-Each summer we host a STEM night at a Lowell Spinners Baseball game.
-During this event we introduce passerby’s to our robots and what FIRST is and the several programs we offer locally.
-We let kids drive our robot and have several raffle.
-In the past years our robot has thrown the first pitch at the Lowell Spinners baseball game.
+Each summer we participate in a STEM night at a Lowell Spinners Baseball game.
+During this event we introduce passersby to our robots, what FIRST is, and the programs we offer locally.
+We let kids drive our robot.
+In past years our robot has thrown the first pitch at the Lowell Spinners baseball game.
 We have worked with other FRC teams to spread FIRST at this event.

-Our team attends Dracut Old Home Day, a community gathering, annually.
-At the event, we host a 50/50 raffle and bring our robot for anyone aged 3 to 73 to drive.
+Our team presents at Dracut Old Home Day, a large annual community gathering.
+At the event, we bring our robot for anyone aged 3 to 73 to drive.
 This event allows us to inform our community for the benefits and joys of FIRST and STEM.
 Additionally, we utilize this event for recruitment.

 We represented NE FIRST at the Boston Maker Faire.
 We had a booth to present FIRST, specifically FRC to passerby’s.
 We showed our robot and talked about what FIRST is and how you can join a FIRST team near you.

-The team has been invited by the Dracut Brookside Elementary School and Lowell Public Middle Schools to showcase our robot at their science fair.
+The team has been invited by the Dracut Brookside Elementary School and Lowell Public Middle Schools to showcase our robot at their science fairs.
 At the science fairs, we let the children drive our robot in hopes to inspire them to join either FLL or FRC.
-However, when our robot is not available for display, we showcase our CAD models and inform the children of the amazing opportunities available through FIRST programs.
+If our robot is not available for display, we showcase our CAD models and inform the children of the amazing opportunities available through FIRST programs.

 Our team also hosts presentations at Lowell High School and are hoping to reach out to even more schools.
 At the schools, we give a demo of our robot and a presentation about our team.
 We also inform them of the many opportunities through FIRST such as FIRST Scholarships.
 Additionally, we also utilize these events as a method of recruitment.